Beyond equivalent circuit representations in nonlinear systems with inherent memory: Discussion

+We may start by assuming the relaxation time independent of the voltage amplitude.
+Thus, Equations~\ref{taxa} and~\ref{curr} can be analytically solved resulting, up to second order in voltage, in

-Here, $S=\gamma\sigma_{e}\tau V_0^2$ and $A=\gamma\sigma_{o}\tau V_0/2$ are frequency independent parameters that contain not just intrinsic microscopic information and may change sign according to the trapping or detrapping nature of the given component, but also depend on the applied voltage amplitude.
-The multimode expansion for small amplitudes, in Eq.~\ref{curr2}, stops at third order and has been exemplified in Figures~\ref{Figure3} (b) and (c) by setting $C=0$: one with inversion symmetry ($\sigma_o=0$) and another one with polarity dependent response ($\sigma_o \neq 0$), respectively.
-The first results in a Type II memristive response (symmetric and noncrossing at $V=0$) and the latter, in a Type I (asymmetric with a crossing at $V=0$).
+Here, $S=\gamma\sigma_{e}\tau V_0^2$ and $A=\gamma\sigma_{o}\tau V_0/2$ are frequency independent parameters that depend on the applied voltage amplitude.
+The multimode expansion for small amplitudes, in Eq.~\ref{curr2}, stops at third order and has already been exemplified in Figures~\ref{Figure2new} (a-c).

+The contrasting asymmetric hysteresis shapes (with a crossing at zero bias) observed when the sign of the generation function parameter $\sigma_o$ changes, as shown in Figures~\ref{Figure1} and~\ref{Figure2new} (b), can only be captured through second-order impedance analysis, or for adequate finite DC bias.~\cite{Lopez-Richard2024} The $\sigma_o$ term specifically governs the change in carrier trapping or generation behavior based on voltage polarity.
+In contrast, first-order impedance analysis accounts solely for the contribution of the $\sigma_e$ term at zero DC bias, which are polarity-independent, according to the microscopic model up to the second-order approximation in Eq.~\ref{gen}.
+Therefore, accurately correlating apparent inductive or capacitive hysteresis loops~\cite{Bisquert2024} with corresponding impedance maps needs a thorough approach.

-Besides the trivial capacitive term, when $C\neq 0$ in Eq.~\ref{curr2}, the presence of dephasing proportional to $ \sin \omega t$, along all the modes can be interpreted as signatures of apparent reactive contributions.
-This points to the natural emergence of a dependence of the conductance on the \textit{apparent} flux, $\phi=\int_0^t V(t)=V_0/\omega \sin \omega t$, that has been a disputed missing connection for unambiguous definitions of memristors~\cite{Chua1971}.
+Besides the trivial geometric capacitive term, when $C\neq 0$ in Eq.~\ref{curr2}, the presence of dephasing proportional to $ \sin \omega t$, along all the modes can be interpreted as signatures of apparent reactive contributions.
+This points to the natural emergence of a dependence of the conductance on the \textit{apparent} flux, $\phi=\int_0^t V(t) dt=V_0/\omega \sin \omega t$, that has been a disputed missing connection for unambiguous definitions of memristors~\cite{Chua1971}.
 Then, as reported in Ref.~\citenum{Strukov2008}, no real inductive effects are needed to explain such a link that emerges in our case from the simple and ubiquitous nonequilibrium dynamics.

-The first line of Eq.~\ref{curr2} consists of a $m=0$ order contribution to the current that arises from odd components to the generation function, available just in the absence of inversion symmetry, along with the capacitive term proportional to the geometric capacitance, $C$, that contributes to the fundamental mode, $m=1$.
+The first line of Eq.~\ref{curr2} consists of a direct $m=0$ order contribution to the current, with an effective conductance, $1/R_{eff}^{(0)}=A/[1+(\omega \tau)^2]$, that arises from odd components to the generation function, available just in the absence of inversion symmetry, along with the geometric capacitive term proportional to $C$, that contributes to the fundamental mode, $m=1$.
 The second and third line also contribute to the fundamental mode resulting in an admittance for $m=1$, as defined in the Methods Section, given by

 The corresponding admittance of $m=2$ and $m=3$ is, respectively

 and